 Enable automation for enhanced scalability and flexibility to efficiently handle high-volume transactions

 You have options when it comes to migrating to SAP EWM!
 One option is taking EWM to the next level with an embedded solution as part of SAP S/4HANA.
 S/4HANA is the next-level strategy that you should consider!

 Like SAP WM, the end-of-maintenance deadline for SAP ECC is coming up in the next few years.
 SAP encourages all its customers to eventually migrate over to SAP S/4HANA as part of its intelligent enterprise initiative.
 Get ahead of the curve by planning for an S/4HANA migration which would include SAP EWM!

 If it’s not already part of your company’s business strategy for the future, the first step is to get everyone on board with the idea.
 Learn how to build a solid and convincing business case for your SAP S/4HANA migration.

 SAP Resources for SAP EWM

 All relevant parties in your journey to SAP EWM need to understand how the system can benefit your company and its users.
-Here are resources for you and your end users to check out:
+Here are resources for you and your end-users to check out:

 ShipERP’s ShipEWM rapidly runs the pick, pack, and ship process directly out of SAP EWM.
-Our efficient warehouse management solution enables transparency, faster delivery, and compliancy with safety regulations to satisfy customer demands and transform your logistics process.
+Our efficient warehouse management solution enables transparency, faster delivery, and compliance with safety regulations to satisfy customer demands and transform your logistics process.